sourmash-bio/sourmash/doc/command-line.md

  `--output-format` argument, e.g. `--output-format summary krona lineage_summary`

-### `sourmash tax classify` - classify a genome using `gather` results
+### `sourmash tax genome` - classify a genome using `gather` results

-`sourmash tax classify` reports likely classification for each query, based on `gather` matches.
+`sourmash tax genome` reports likely classification for each query, based on `gather` matches.
 By default, classification requires at least 10% of the query to be matched.
 Thus, if 10% of the query was matched to a species, the species-level classification can be reported.
 However, if 7% of the query was matched to one species, and an additional 5% matched to a different species in the same genus, the genus-level classification will be reported.

-Optionally, `classify` can instead report classifications at a desired `rank`, regardless of match threshold (`--rank` argument, e.g. `--rank species`).
+Optionally, `genome` can instead report classifications at a desired `rank`, regardless of match threshold (`--rank` argument, e.g. `--rank species`).

 Note that these thresholds and strategies are under active testing.

-To illustrate the utility of `classify`, let's consider a signature consisting of two different Shewanella strains, `Shewanella baltica OS185 strain=OS185` and `Shewanella baltica OS223 strain=OS223`.
+To illustrate the utility of `genome`, let's consider a signature consisting of two different Shewanella strains, `Shewanella baltica OS185 strain=OS185` and `Shewanella baltica OS223 strain=OS223`.
 For simplicity, we gave this query the name "Sb47+63".